ellysh/l2bot/README.txt

 7. Select the point in the Lineage window according the information in popup tip.
 You can select point at the current cursor's position by pressing Alt+F3.
 8. The popup tips will be disappeared after you has selected the last point.
 Configuration is complete.

-This is illustartion of all configuration points in the `interface_conf.jpg` file from the `images` directory.
+This is illustration of all configuration points in the `interface_conf.jpg` file from the `images` directory.

 You can use the `configurator_fishing_en.au3` script from the `run` directory to configure fishing bot.
 This script works like the described above `configurator_en.au3` one.
 This is illustration of all configuration points for fishing bot in the `fishing_conf.jpg` file from the `images` directory.